Mr-Un1k0d3r/SCShell/README.md

 Then it starts the service.

+Once the execution is completed the service binary path is reverted to the original one.
+The original service path is extracted using `QueryServiceConfigA`.

-Everything is happening over DCERPC including authentication.
+Everything is happening over DCERPC including the authentication.

 ![network](https://raw.githubusercontent.com/Mr-Un1k0d3r/SCShell/master/network.png)

 # Usage